-Vedanta, literally translating: Ved= four Vedas (the Rigveda, the Yajurveda, the Samaveda, and the Atharvaveda) and Anta = end of or pinnacle of.
+Vedanta, literally translating: Ved= 4 Vedas (Rigveda, Yajurveda, Samaveda, and Atharvaveda) and Anta = end of or pinnacle of.
 Thus, meaning end or absence of the knowledge.
 Vedanta is the way of life, more specifically the spiritual life.

 Advaita Vedanta is the non-dualistic school of thought that believes only one truth that is Brahman.
 Here the Brahman goes beyond the god or the creator.
 “I am The Universe and, The Universe resides within me” is the ultimate truth.
-This one is all the gods, all demons, all places, all times, and everything that exists.
+This one is all the gods, demons, places, times, and everything that exists.
 This one is I, You and Them.
 This belief is derived from Upanishads.

 Main Teachings of Advaita Vedanta

 Advaita symbolizes the highest point of the spiritual manifestation one can attend.
 Vedanta is the solution to the problem of human suffering.
-To be more clear suffering arises as a reaction to physical or emotional pain.
+To be more clear, suffering arises as a reaction to physical or emotional pain.

-Ātmā = True Self
+Ātmān = True Self

-The ātmā (individual consciousness) inside you is the true source of happiness.
-Adi Shankaracharya says “ātmā is your true nature, that makes you complete.”
-This inner reality is usually shielded by the components (people, events, things) of the outer world.
+The ātmā or ātmān (individual consciousness) inside you is the true source of happiness.
+Adi Shankaracharya says, “ātmā is your true nature, that makes you complete.”
+This inner reality is usually shielded by the outer world’s components (people, events, things).
 Here outer mask covers the godly reality hidden within the self.

 So, the true source of happiness lies within you.
-Thus, there is no reality beyond the self and this self can be realized through the teachings of the Advaita Vedanta.
+Thus, there is no reality beyond the self, and this self can be realized through the teachings of the Advaita Vedanta.

-Satchitananda = nature of Atma
+Satchitananda = Nature of Atman or Self

 Sat, Chit, and Ananda are the true nature of Atman.
-Sat is the knowingness of the consciousness; the desire to know, the ability to know, and you already know.
-Chit is the aliveness; the prana in you.
+Sat is the knowingness of the consciousness, the desire to know, the ability to know, and you already know.
+Chit is the aliveness, the prana in you.
 The intensity of life is experienced based on the chit.
 Ananda is the pleasantness and bliss that exists within Atma.

 Drig Drishya Viveka

 Distinguishing seer from seen is one of the difficulties in Advaita.
 To get out of this ability is the nature of the self.
-As the sun doesn’t get affected in any way whatsoever it shines upon, likewise the consciousness that light upon the activities of the mind does not truly affect the activities of Vritti that it illumines.
+As the sun doesn’t get affected in any way whatsoever, it shines upon, likewise the consciousness that light upon the activities of the mind does not truly affect the activities of Vritti that it illumines.

 Avidya and Maya

 What is the hindrance behind the attainment of self?
 Adi Shankaracharya beautifully explains it; Ignorance and Maya (illusion).
-Ignorance is giving importance to the outer world and avoiding the inner world (Atma).
+Ignorance is giving importance to the outer world and avoiding the inner world (Atman).
 When a person starts giving more attention to people, situations, and things, he forgets his true nature and gets stuck in the loophole of ignorance.

-The philosophy of Advaita Vedanta, the wisdom that has been passed by different sages like Gaudapada, Shankaracharya, and many more revolve around the only truth i.e. Bramah.
+The philosophy of Advaita Vedanta, the wisdom that has been passed by different sages like Gaudapada, Shankaracharya, and many more, revolves around the only truth, i.e., Brahman.
 Advaita is considered to be the most profound teachings among all schools of thought.

-Starting with Jagrat Avastha (waking state), Swapna Avastha (dreaming state), Sushupti Avastha (sleep state) and finally overcoming all three states and reaching to Turiya Avastha(deep meditative state) is the essence of who you are.
-Therefore, Advaita Vedanta is all about Jibatma (individual consciousness) is no different from the Paramatma (collective consciousness.)(Last Updated On: May 5, 2020)
+Starting with Jagrat Avastha (waking state), Swapna Avastha (dreaming state), Sushupti Avastha (sleep state), and finally overcoming all three states and reaching Turiya Avastha(deep meditative state) is the essence of who you are.
+Therefore, Advaita Vedanta is all about Jivatma (individual consciousness) is no different from the Paramatma (collective consciousness.)